Artists-for-Humanity/module-space-invaders-phaser/tutorial/step7.md

 ## Placing a Character

 Next, let's add our player character to the screen.
-In order to do this we must first define variable that will point to our player object.
-Navigate to the the top of `main.js` inside the `constructor()` and add the following code underneath the `console.log()` on line 6:
+In order to do this, we must first define a variable that will point to our player object.
+Navigate to the top of `main.js` inside the `constructor()` and add the following code underneath the `console.log()` on line 6:

 ```js
 // Misc game object declarations